 Some cheaters mistakenly perceive claim fraud as a high-reward, low-risk harmless trick.
 Unfortunately, they are partially right, as the prosecutors often give top priority to fighting high-profile crimes, such as violence.
 Some insurers prefer to pay certain suspicious claims, as they believe it’s cheaper than to initiate legal proceedings.

 Some cheaters think of insurance fraud as some victimless and harmless scam, which imposes costs only on insurance companies.
-But there are several related problems, not obvious at first sight.
+But there are several related problems, not obvious at the first sight.

 Other people’s health, lives and property are often endangered by insurance fraud schemes such as staged auto crashes, murder for life insurance, arson.
 On top of that, when insurance companies are cheated, the overall insurance rate percentages and premiums increase, so the people who honestly pay premium suffer greatly.
 According to the FBI statistics, insurance fraud costs the average U.S. family between $400 and $700 per year in the form of increased premiums.